Last Updated: May 22, 2024

 Mafia Activity

-Before her time in the spotlight, Raiola had become involved with mob activity.
-In May of 2001, she was one of fifteen defendants indicted and then convicted for their various roles in a large narcotics operations that involved the sale and distribution of crack cocaine, powdered cocaine, and marijuana in Brooklyn and Manhattan.
+Before her time in the spotlight, Raiola had become involved in mob activity.
+In May of 2001, she was one of fifteen defendants indicted and then convicted for their various roles in large narcotics operations that involved the sale and distribution of crack cocaine, powdered cocaine, and marijuana in Brooklyn and Manhattan.
 According to federal agents, Raiola was an associate of the drug ring's leader, who was sentenced the 13 years in prison.
-She was given cocaine for street level distribution and sold the drug from various Brooklyn bars where she worked.
+She was given cocaine for street-level distribution and sold the drug from various Brooklyn bars where she worked.
 The agents had built the case against Raiola and the other defendants through wiretapped conversations and the work of an undercover NYPD detective posing as a drug trafficker.
 Additionally, a confidential informant assisted in the investigation.
 Raiola was indicted on six felony counts in 2001.
 At the time of her arrest, her handbag contained fourteen small plastic bags containing cocaine.

 In 2007, in an effort to break into more legitimate business, Raiola opened a Staten Island bar, The Drunken Monkey, with her cousin, SallyAnn Lombardi.
 Lombardi was the one who held the license for the bar.
 After several successful years in operation, the bar was forced to shut down in 2015 due to Raiola's past as a convicted felon.